-Covid 19 coronavirus lockdown: Forty new cases confirmed today
+Covid 19 coronavirus lockdown: 40 new cases confirmed today

 "At this point we are classifying four cases as 'community transmission' - three in Auckland and one in the Wairarapa."

-Contact tracing was underway for all of those cases.
+Contact tracing was under way for all of those cases.

 He said he was not aware of any confirmed cases among health workers, and there was one confirmed case in an Auckland rest home.